-Costs vary from state to state but on average, nursing homes are more expensive than assisted living facilities.
-In 2020, the average yearly cost of a private nursing home room was $100,375.
-A high end assisted living facility averaged $84,000 a year.
+Costs of nursing homes and assisted living facilities vary from state to state but on average, nursing homes are more expensive than assisted living facilities.
+In 2023, the average cost of a nursing home room was $108,000 a year.
+A high-end assisted living facility averaged $84,000 a year.

 As you debate between a nursing home or assisted living for your senior, one major deciding factor is going to be the cost.